Women’s Economic Justice

 Challenge

-traditional ideas of gender roles which contribute to economic inequality.
-We involve men from the start, and engage community, education, and religious leaders to get their buy-in.
+Oxfam and our partners challenge traditional ideas of gender roles, which contribute to economic inequality.
+We engage community, educational and religious leaders to get their buy-in from the start.

 Amplify

-women’s voices throughout society: in labour and feminist movements, business, political participation, and leadership.
+We work to amplify the voices of women and girls throughout society: in labour and feminist movements, in business, in political participation and in local, state/provincial and national leadership forums.

 Pressure

-governments to make all work paid, equal and fair for women.
-We urge them to recognize and redistribute unpaid care work, in Canada and globally.
+We pressure governments to make all work paid equal and fair for women.
+We urge them to recognize and redistribute unpaid care work in Canada and globally through changes in policy and legislation.